hBulldozer/dozer/DOZER_POOL_MANAGER_MIGRATION.md

 # Dozer dApp Migration to Singleton Pool Manager (DozerPoolManager)

-## Project Context & What Was Learned
+## Project Context & Current State

 - **Dozer dApp** is a DEX built on Hathor, using nano contracts (blueprints) for its liquidity pools and DEX logic.
 - The original architecture used one nano contract per pool (Uniswap v2 style), with each pool having its own contract and contract ID.
 - The new architecture uses a **singleton pool manager contract** (`DozerPoolManager`, Uniswap v4 style), which manages all pools within a single contract instance.
 Pools are identified by a composite pool key (e.g., `tokenA/tokenB/fee`).
 - The dApp integrates with nano contracts via a TypeScript/JS integration layer, API routers (TRPC), and seeding scripts for both blockchain and database.
-- The database previously stored a list of pools, but with the singleton manager, pools should be queried from the blockchain, and only tokens and historical data (snapshots) should be stored in the DB.
+- **MIGRATION STATUS**: The migration is **PARTIALLY COMPLETE** - core functionality working but significant areas still need updates.
+- Swap functionality and core API routers are fully migrated to DozerPoolManager singleton contract.
+- Several components still use legacy database queries and need to be updated to use contract data.
+- Add/remove liquidity, token pages, and pool pages need further migration work.
-- Only "signed pools" (as per the manager contract) should be listed in the dApp.
+- Only "signed pools" (as per the manager contract) are listed in the dApp.

 ## Migration Plan